 In 2017 Becca wrote, co-directed and starred in Lenses , an award-winning short film that played at several film festivals, including Palm Springs International Shortfest.
 It recently had a weeklong run at IFC center, playing in the pre-show before all feature films.

 Becca directed a digital documentary series, The Difference, for the Academy Award-winning documentary producers Shine Global.
 She then directed an episode The Election Effect, a digital documentary series about the impact of the 2016 presidential election on teenagers across America.
 The series won the award for Best Documentary or Educational Series by the International Association of Web Television, and is produced by Shine Global, in association with Paramount Network.
 It is currently nominated for a Webby Award.

-Becca's debut documentary feature, One: A Story of Love and Equality, delves into the personal stories of people on both sides of a heated political debate, and strives to understand differences and build bridges, which is an ongoing theme in Becca’s work.
+Becca directed an award-winning documentary feature in 2014 called One: A Story of Love and Equality, which delves into the personal stories of people on both sides of a heated political debate, and strives to understand differences and build bridges, which is an ongoing theme in Becca’s work.

-In 2018, Becca became the director of a documentary project featuring long term survivors of pancreatic cancer for an organization called Let’s Win.
+In 2018, Becca became the director of a documentary project featuring long term survivors of pancreatic cancer, as well as the doctors and researchers who are changing the face of the disease, for an organization called Let’s Win.
 It's an ongoing video series that features a different survivor each month.